 Competitors taking part in the Amateur class will be considered Amateur, which means a rider must be self-funded and receives no direct financial or product support from a PWC manufacturer.
 They must not be part of a team that provides professional mechanics.
 However, they may have local and aftermarket industry sponsors and can form part of a club team.
 Veteran riders or those with limited funding, despite having previous experience, may remain within the Amateur ranks so long as they adhere the the above rules.

-Pro level racing takes place in the USA, Europe and the UK.
-The class is open to all models of sit down PWC that adhere to the Enduro rules, though the rules encourage the use of higher rated HP craft.
+Pro level qualifying races take place in the USA, Europe and the UK.
+The class is open to all models of sit down PWC that adhere to the Pro Enduro rules, though the rules encourage the use of higher-rated HP craft.
 Only current racers with sufficient racing experience will be accepted to compete in the Pro categories.
-No downgrades will be permitted, but once the season has started riders may upgrade from the Amateur ranks if they fulfil the entry criteria and there is available space on the line.
-The same goes for international Wild Card entrants.
+No downgrades will be permitted within the racing season, but once the season has started riders may upgrade from the Amateur ranks if they fulfil the entry criteria.

 Please check with the series Administrators to confirm what classes are available in the championship you wish to enter.